charlesbrandt/public/system/drives/synchronize.md

 rsync is the simplest way to synchronize two drives.

-i often leave notes in sync.txt with the commands used.
+I often leave notes in sync.txt with the specific commands used.

 I forget... do I keep a slash at the end? or does that cause it to be in a subdirectory.